When the Dark comes rising, six shall turn it back;

 Said shield is one of those which Will saw in the Great Hall in The Dark is Rising.

 The point is that each of them withstands his or her test: Jane won't give the afanc the Lady's message, Barney keeps his mouth shut under threat of execution because he thinks Owain Glyndwyr may be from the Dark, Simon conquers his fear of water: "by a great effort, he kept from panic", Bran and Will accomplish their set tasks.

-The moment in Over Sea, Under Stone when Barney, kidnapped by the Withers and taken to Hastings, is shown a book called Tales of Lyonesse and asked if he had seen a book like that in the Grey House, calls ahead to the Lost Land subplot, seeing as it refers to another legendary sunken kingdom of Celtic Mythology.
+The moment in Over Sea, Under Stone when Jane, visiting Hastings about the guide book to Trewissick and believing him to be the vicar, is shown a book called Tales of Lyonesse and asked if she had seen a book like that in the Grey House, calls ahead to the Lost Land subplot, seeing as it refers to another legendary sunken kingdom of Celtic Mythology.

 Free Sample Plot Coupon: In the second book, Will Stanton is given the first Sign, the Sign of Iron, before he even learns that he is an Old One and starts his quest for the other five Signs.